axtk/react-store/README.md

 The `stores` prop accepts either a key-value map or an array of stores.
 Also, passing an arbitrary number `n` to the `stores` prop is equivalent to passing an array of `n` empty stores.

-Further on, the provided store can be retrieved by its key (or index) by means of the `useStore` hook.
+Further on, the provided store can be retrieved by its key (or index) by means of the `useStore` hook:

 ```jsx
 // App.jsx